metinogurlu/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 31, 32: August 20-21, 2020

+**Today's Progress**: Worked with city cards component.
+My weather forecast app with #react and #nextjs are growing day by day.

+**Thoughts**: I'm feeling to learning lots of technologies and so much motivated.

 ### Day 30: August 19, 2020

 **Today's Progress**: Built 2 new components today and started to thirth one 👌🏻